JustinBoehnen/JustinBoehnen/README.md

 ### A passionate developer who loves software and bringing creative ideas to life!

 I'm a software engineer and full-stack web developer.
-- 🔭 I’m currently working on [openchess][extra1], a simple REST API.
+- 🔭 I’m currently working on: Getting that degree.
-- 🌱 I’m currently learning p5.js
+- 🌱 I’m currently learning: Machine learning.
-- 🥅 2020 Goals: Start less projects and finish more
+- 🥅 2022 Goals: Write code I am proud of.
-- ⚡ Fun fact: I have no idea what I'm doing

 ### Connect with me: